vanu888/EagleEye/README.md

 ## License

-This template is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Support